 Dr Abi Estelle

-MBBS, MRCS(Eng), BDS, AKC, Oral and Maxillofacial Doctor
+MBBS, MRCS(Eng), BDS, AKC, FRCD(C), Consultant Oral and Maxillofacial Surgeon

-Dr Abi Estelle is training in Oral and Maxillofacial Surgery, particularly focusing on facial reconstruction.
+Dr Abi Estelle is a Consultant Oral and Maxillofacial Surgeon, currently based in Tauranga, New Zealand.
 She has worked in a variety of medical settings in the developing world which has spurred her on to do her bit in addressing the gap between need and specialist healthcare services in this setting.

 Dr Rashnik Ghalay